aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/iamauth.md

 * __Type__: string

 ### __backendMode__ (required)
-* __Description__: backendMode configures the IAM authenticator server’s backend mode i.e. where to source mappings from.
-We support [EKSConfigMap](https://github.com/kubernetes-sigs/aws-iam-authenticator#eksconfigmap) and [CRD](https://github.com/kubernetes-sigs/aws-iam-authenticator#crd-alpha) modes supported by AWS IAM Authenticator, for more details refer [backendMode](https://github.com/kubernetes-sigs/aws-iam-authenticator#4-create-iam-roleuser-to-kubernetes-usergroup-mappings)
+* __Description__: backendMode configures the IAM authenticator server’s backend mode (i.e. where to source mappings from).
+We support [EKSConfigMap](https://github.com/kubernetes-sigs/aws-iam-authenticator#eksconfigmap) and [CRD](https://github.com/kubernetes-sigs/aws-iam-authenticator#crd-alpha) modes supported by AWS IAM Authenticator, for more details refer to [backendMode](https://github.com/kubernetes-sigs/aws-iam-authenticator#4-create-iam-roleuser-to-kubernetes-usergroup-mappings)
 * __Type__: string

 ### __mapRoles__,  __mapUsers__ (recommended for `EKSConfigMap` backend)
 * __Description__: When using `EKSConfigMap` `backendMode`, we recommend providing either `mapRoles` or `mapUsers` to set the IAM role mappings at the time of creation.
 This input is added to an EKS style ConfigMap.
-For more details refer [EKS IAM](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html)
+For more details refer to [EKS IAM](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html)
 * __Type__: list object

   #### __roleARN__, __userARN__ (required)